stevensgeek41/academic-kickstart/content/authors/Hanwen Shen/_index.md

 - Visitors
 ---

 CS Master's student at JHU.
 Previous experience in computer vision and software engineering.
 Bachelor's thesis proposes a constraint to better describe occlusion in the stereo matching problem using contour information.
-Now focus on robotics and computer graphics.
+Now study ML, robotics, and computer graphics.